xAmarnath/csadoc/docs/index.md

 **Understanding State:**

-- `movies`: This is a variable that holds an array (a list) of all the movies in your app.
-Each item in the array represents a single movie, likely with details like its title, year, and rating.

-- `newMovie`: This variable holds an object (a collection of key-value pairs) that represents the data the user is entering in the form to add a _new_ movie.
-It's like a temporary holding place for the new movie's title, year, and rating _before_ it's actually saved and added to the `movies` array.

-- `useState`: This is a special React function (a Hook) that lets you add state to your components.
-"State" is data that your component remembers and can change over time.
-When the state changes, React automatically updates what the user sees on the screen. `useState` is used to manage both the `movies` and `newMovie` variables so that the screen updates whenever the list of movies or the new movie form input changes.
+- `movies`: An array that stores all our movies
+- `newMovie`: An object that manages the form input values
+- `useState`: A Hook that lets us add state to functional components

+now for this too

 **Why This Approach?**